 As an IT training business owner, have you ever analyzed the true cost of owning your training content?
 Is it even sensible for your IT training business to allocate resources for developing and maintaining training material?
-Wouldn’t working with professional training content providers be a better alternative?
+Wouldn’t work with professional training content providers be a better alternative?

 An Evolving Business and Evolving Customer Expectations

 The training business is evolving.
 During the past decade, we have seen that while the total IT training pie is growing and the number of technologies and frameworks in IT are increasing, customer expectations are also changing.
-They demand different delivery forms, both as learner preferences evolve, as well as the effectiveness gap between traditional training forms and technology enabled training declines.
+They demand different delivery forms, both as learner preferences evolve, as well as the effectiveness gap between traditional training forms and technology-enabled training declines.

-More organizations and learners are now looking for higher quality of learning experience and more flexibility offered by technology enabled delivery mediums.
-Training providers are looking to carry offerings which include different forms of training.
+More organizations and learners are now looking for higher quality of learning experience and more flexibility offered by technology-enabled delivery mediums.
+Training providers are looking to carry offerings that include different forms of training.
 The development of professional content requires more diverse skills and a higher standard.
 Developing training content for e-learning, blended delivery forms or even the traditional classroom forms where technology is starting to play a bigger role is becoming more complex and certainly more expensive.
 Now consider having to do this across an increasingly larger portfolio.

 What Every IT Training Business Needs to Consider